alexpohl/alexpohl.github.io/_pages/FOAM_howto.md

 Now, your boundary conditions are ready.
 In order to test them in this tutorial, we can simply adapt the paths used in the `EcN_8X` experiment that we previously set up.
 To that purpose, just edit file `run_params`: `TIME_INV` should new read `/work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/BC_300rd_T37`.

-Make sure (with `qstat`) that the simulation is not currently running (or stop it using `qdel`; otherwise, both simulations will run simultaneously and overwrite output files) and launch it with `qsub pbs.foam16p.script`.
+Make sure (with `qstat`) that the simulation is not currently running (or stop it using `qdel`; otherwise, both simulations will run simultaneously and overwrite output files), load the right modules for FOAM (as listed in file `pbs.foam16p.script`) and launch it with `qsub pbs.foam16p.script`.

 ## Creating initial conditions